Scroll to content

 We first started our journey to gain a School of Sanctuary Award in the Spring Term of 2025.
 This page is dedicated to documenting our journey and keeping our parents, church and wider community up-to-date with our latest achievements.
 Read on to find out more about our journey...

-Working with another charity - The Feast - to develop our project around refugees to be displayed in Sparkhill library.
+Y4, 5 and 6 will be working with another charity - The Feast - to develop our project around refugees to be displayed in Sparkhill Library.

 March 2025